francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 9: Divide POWER by DIVIDE
+# Task 10: Display BREATH to the power LOVE

 ## Description
-This script divides the value of the environment variable POWER by the value of DIVIDE.
+This script raises the value of the environment variable BREATH to the power of LOVE.